metamx/rainer/README.md

 {"author":"gian","key":"foo","version":1,"mtime":"2014-02-11T14:01:28.839-08:00","comment":"rofl"}
 ```

+## Clients

+If you have a RainerServlet running, there are a few pre-built clients that can be used to inspect and modify
+configurations remotely.

-## JVM HTTP client
+### JVM HTTP client

-From another JVM, you can also use the HttpCommitStorage:
+You can use HttpCommitStorage to access a RainerServlet running on another machine:

 ```scala
 val uri = new URI("http://localhost:8080/diary")